rails/rails/guides/source/action_controller_advanced_topics.md

 impersonating a user that the web application trusts.

-The first step to avoid this type of attack is to ensure that all "destructive" actions (create, update, and destroy) in your application use non-GET requests.
+The first step to avoid this type of attack is to ensure that all "destructive" actions (create, update, and destroy) in your application use non-GET requests (like POST, PUT and DELETE).

 However, a malicious site can still send a non-GET request to your site, so Rails builds in request forgery protection into controllers.